 Short term meteor activity outlook - Report your observations - Live ZHR graphs - Data archives - Observing handbook - Annual conference

-On the 3rd of January near 19h30m UT, the Quadrantids peak to provide one of the best annual meteoric displays of the year.
+The Eta Aquariids reach peak activity over the next few nights, providing one of the best meteoric displays for the southern hemisphere and a special treat for observers in the northern hemisphere.
 The activity graph below is updated every 15 minutes - click for details.

-Position of the Quadrantid radiant as listed in the IMO meteor shower calendar.
+Position of the Eta Aquariid radiant as listed in the IMO meteor shower calendar.